Coordination complex: Optical isomerism

 Optical isomerism occurs when a complex is not superimposable with its mirror image.
 It is so called because the two isomers are each optically active, that is, they rotate the plane of polarized light in opposite directions.
 In the first molecule shown, the symbol Λ (lambda) is used as a prefix to describe the left-handed propeller twist formed by three bidentate ligands.
 The second molecule is the mirror image of the first, with the symbol Δ (delta) as a prefix for the right-handed propeller twist.
 The third and fourth molecules are a similar pair of Λ and Δ isomers, in this case with two bidentate ligands and two identical monodentate ligands.

-Structural isomerism
+Other kinds of isomerism

 Structural isomerism occurs when the bonds are themselves different.
 Four types of structural isomerism are recognized: ionisation isomerism, solvate or hydrate isomerism, linkage isomerism and coordination isomerism.